SSWConsulting/SSW.Rules.Content/rules/follow-up-unanswered-email/rule.md

 :::
 :::
 ::: good
-Figure: Good Example - (PING) written at the top of the email
+Figure: Good example - (PING) written at the top of the email
 :::

 Of course you might use slightly friendlier language following up a client or a third party compared with following up a colleague!
 If it's really important and you need an answer you might like to [consider using the phone instead of email](/dones-do-you-use-email-for-tasks-only-not-communication).